Information Causality, Szemer\'{e}di-Trotter and Algebraic Variants of CHSH: Pairwise independent Information Causality

+\end{definition} The main fact that we shall need regarding the mutual information is the following. \begin{proposition}[Chain Rule] For any random variables $X,Y,Z,W$ we have

+\end{proposition} For a more detailed introduction to information theory as well as the proof of the above claims, we recommend the early chapters of \cite{cover2012}.

-\section{Pairwise independent information causality}
+\section{Pairwise independent Information Causality}

-In this section we prove Theorem \ref{IC_st}.
+In this section we prove Theorem \ref{IC_st} resolving the main open problem of \cite{hyperbits}.
 Our starting point is the original theorem of Paw{\l}owski and Winter which is the binary version of our result. \begin{theorem}[PW] Assume in the information causality game of Definition \ref{IC_def}, Alice's input $\mathbf{X}=(X_1,X_2,\ldots, X_n)$ is drawn from an unbiased pairwise independent distribution.
 Assume Alice's message to Bob $\alpha$ and output of Bob $Z$ have both only two outcomes.
 We have

 \end{theorem}